nf-core/eager/docs/usage.md

 nf-core-eager-X.X.X`), then running `bash .command.sh`.

-If this doesn't work this suggests either there is something wrong with the nf-core/eager environment confirugration, _or_ there still a problem with the program itself.
+If this doesn't work this suggests either there is something wrong with the nf-core/eager environment configuration, _or_ there still a problem with the program itself.
 To confirm the former, try running the command within the `.command.sh` file (viewable with `cat`) but with locally installed versions of programs you may already have on your system.
 If the command still doesn't work,